natashagresh/project-one-concentration/README.md

   HTML, CSS, JS and (JQuery?)

 **4.PseudoCode**
  1. Do basic html.
-Set up CSS and classes/ids so that I have basic layout of game
+Set up CSS and classes/ids so that I have basic layout of game.
+Create boxes for [tries/matches] & [total score/games played]
  2. Will start with an array to log in all 16 cards
  3. Make a grid
  3. ...